 “I met with countless activists, (he claims) and recorded what they said, checking it as I did with every witness.
 They had loud voices and good causes but what they didn’t have was facts.
 I have quoted from their blogs and referred to their accusations, but I had trouble substantiating them.
 At times they seemed to be throwing accusations into the air like confetti at a whore’s wedding, but when I tried to follow them up, I couldn’t prove them right.”

 His description of Lancaster West residents ‘…throwing accusations into the air like confetti at a whore’s wedding’ is especially odious and deserving of the severest of criticism.
-It is so coarse an so blatantly bigoted that it is beneath contempt.
+It is so coarse and so blatantly bigoted that it is beneath contempt.
 I consider this comment to be the most disgusting and reprehensible of slurs on the people of the Grenfell community some of whom, I would accept, may have struggled, when pressed, to recall the detail of evidence they had previously seen.
-But this doesn’t mean that such evidence doesn’t exist or that they hadn’t seen it, and nor does it give the brat O’Hagan licence to insult and denigrate them in such contemptuous and offensive terms.
+But this doesn’t mean that such evidence doesn’t exist or that they hadn’t seen it, and nor does it give the BRAT O’Hagan licence to insult and denigrate them in such contemptuous and offensive terms.

 Contrary to O’Hagan’s bigoted, prejudiced and poorly researched doggerel, which I have quoted at length, the Grenfell Action Group has always sourced and researched carefully and meticulously all our correspondence with RBKC and KCTMO and every blog post we have published (certainly every blog since the summer of 2013 when we were falsely accused of defamation by RBKC).
-I can say this with complete confidence because it was I who did much of the forensic work, searching out and unpicking official documents which are often complex and lengthy and written in opaque and sometimes ambiguous jargon.
+I can say this with complete confidence because it was I who did much of the forensic work, searching out and unpicking official documents which are often complex and lengthy and written in opaque andfrequently ambiguous jargon.

-When we requested documents, the existence of which was known to us, but which had not been published on the Council website, our requests were generaly refused.
+When we requested from RBKC documents, the existence of which was known to us, but which had not been published on the Council website, our requests were generaly refused.
 This necessitated embarking on a lengthy process of appealing to the Information Commissioners Office seeking provision of the requested material under the Freedom of Information Act.
 We did this on perhaps a dozen occasions and virtually all our appeals were upheld, indicating to us that senior RBKC staff, including RBKC legal staff, had no qualms about misusing the very few exemptions allowed under the Act by witholding information, for their own ulterior motives, which they had no right to withold.

 “For many, the fire gave the opportunity to say boldly – with new, terrible evidence – what they’d always been trying to say about the Tories.
 But after nearly a year’s work and any number of moles in every committee and in every department (many of them Labour-supporting), and after scrutinising volumes of minutes and looking at hundreds of documents, I could find nothing to support the view that these councillors were corrupt or were trying to harm residents.
 Yes, they often behaved like Tories, and, yes, they very often pursued housing policies popular with people affiliated to the Tories and New Labour.
 For this there is a mass of interesting evidence”